Note: This program will not be offered in the remainder of the 2018-2019 academic year. Future offerings will be posted as they become available.

 Heavy Equipment Operator is an applied certificate program.
-It is offered in partnership with Saskatchewan regional colleges, at various locations in the province from April through October each year.
+It is offered at various locations in the province from April through October each year.

 Graduates may find employment operating heavy equipment in the construction industry, pipeline and oil patches, forestry industry, or rural and urban municipalities.